 5. ALMOST THERE

-By adding a few seconds at a time, try to get the cat used to being in the carrier with the door closed for longer periods of time.
-Pop treats through the sides or door of the carrier to keep rewarding the Munchkin cat.
+By adding a few seconds at a time, try to get the cat used to being in the carrier with the door closed for more extended periods of time.
+Pop treats through the sides or door of the airline to keep rewarding the Munchkin cat.
 Slowly lengthen the amount of time that goes by between each treat.
 It is suggested that each training session last no more than a few minutes, and some Munchkin cats may only want to do one session a day.
 There’s a chance that finishing this last phase could take a lot of sessions, as well as a few days or weeks.